 We talk to Tom Greever about Articulating Design Decisions.
 How do we talk about our designs effectively with stakeholders?
 Every designer has to explain (and justify) their design decisions to non-designers but what are the skills tactics and methods that are needed to pull this off in a way that opens the door for your project to create or improve the user experience?

 We’ve been tacking jokes onto the end of our shows since Episode 138.
 So to celebrate Episode 300, we take a look at jokes and humour.
 We’re joined by Professor Delia Chiaro, who has spent decades researching humour to learn more about what makes things funny and if it’s safe for us to be humorous in our digital products.

 “Let’s find out what’s best practice and just run with that”.
 That’s something many of us will recognise and have experienced.
 But what actually is best practice?
 Is it something we should follow?
 And can we?

 Rich Brophy joins us to talk about best practice and to offer some advice about what might be even better than best practice.

-Jonas Söderström joins us to talk about complexity.
-We like to think that we have make the world better through digitalisation, but perhaps all of the productivity gains were actually in the very early days of computing.
-We hear of the Productivity paradox, the tendency for Feature creep and how we should be pulling down […]
+In this classic UX Podcast, Jonas Söderström joins us to talk about complexity.
+We like to think that we have made the world better through digitalisation, but perhaps all of the productivity gains were actually in the very early days of computing.